cvberscape/agentui/readme.md

 🚧 Work in Progress: This project is under active development.
 Some features are incomplete or experimental, and bugs are expected.

+## Future Roadmap

+- Passing files/repositories as context
+- Multi-modal support
+- Bindings for external tools
+- More robust agent configuration
+- Customizable agent processing with dynamic, user-defined signals
+- Performance optimizations
+- Quality-of-Life Enhancements
+- A more refined and aesthetic interface

 ## Features

 **🤖 AI Agent Management**